genetics-statistics/GEMMA/INSTALL.md

 ## GEMMA dependencies

-GEMMA runs on Linux and MAC OSX and the runtime has the following
+GEMMA runs on Linux and MAC OSX and the runtime has the following hard dependencies:
-dependencies:

 * C++ tool chain >= 4.9
-* GNU Science library (GSL) 2.x is recommended
+* GNU Science library (GSL)
 * blas/openblas
-* lapack
 * [Eigen3 library](http://eigen.tuxfamily.org/dox/)
 * zlib

-See below for installation on Guix.
+Versions of GEMMA >0.98 can be compiled with faster-lmm-d which adds improved performance and new features.
+This requires

+* D compiler
+* faster-lmm-d
+* BioD

 ## Install GEMMA